Storidge/cio-user-docs/kubernetes_storage/install.md

 A convenience script installs the community edition of the Storidge software quickly and non-interactively.
 The use of convenience scripts is recommended for dev environments only, as root permissions are required to run them.
 This script will detect your Linux distribution and version, and install all dependencies and suggestions of the package manager without asking for confirmation.

-Run the convenience script below on all nodes.
+Run the convenience script below on all workers nodes.
 A multi-node cluster requires minimum three nodes.
 For production deployments and high availability support, a minimum of four nodes is recommended:

 `curl -fsSL ftp://download.storidge.com/pub/ce/cio-ce | sudo bash`